manjufy/manjufy/README.md

 ### Hi there 👋

-I'm a Full stack developer based in Kuala Lumpur, Malaysia.
+I'm a Full stack lead developer based in Hamburg, Germany.

 Here are some ideas to get you started: